vdemeester/vcsh-home/README.md

     # apt-get install -t squeeze-backports mr vcsh

-<del>This repository currently depend on the `hook_support` branch of my vcsh fork
-on github.
-Maybe someday it'll be merged upstream.
-The master branch of my fork is merge with the `hook_support`.</del>

 # Using it

 A branch is made for *bootstraping* the default configuration (with the vcsh hooks, etc…).